Thylacine: In Aboriginal tradition

+Rock art featuring thylacine-like animals are found throughout Northern Australia, particularly in the Kimberley region.

 Various Aboriginal Tasmanian names for the thylacine have been recorded, such as coorinna, kanunnah, cab-berr-one-nen-er, loarinna, laoonana, can-nen-ner and lagunta, while kaparunina is used in Palawa kani.

 One Nuenonne myth recorded by Jackson Cotton tells of a thylacine pup saving Palana, a spirit boy, from an attack by a giant kangaroo.
 Palana marked the pup's back with ochre as a mark of its bravery, giving thylacines their stripes.
 A constellation, "Wurrawana Corinna" (identified as within or near Gemini), was also created as a commemoration of this mythic act of bravery.

-The Kunwinjku on mainland Australia have preserved both a name for the thylacine (djankerrk) and an account of its behaviour.
-A Kunwinjku story tells of two ancestral thylacines hunting a kangaroo by biting at its tail, and the animals later falling from a cliff into a creek and transforming into fish.
-The thylacines transformed into archerfish, hence archerfish have stripes on their tails.
+An early European record tells how Aboriginals believed bad weather was caused by a thylacine carcass being left exposed on the ground, instead of being covered by a small shelter.